-Police operation in Rio de Janeiro favelas leaves dozens dead
+Police operation in Rio de Janeiro favelas leaves at least 60 people dead

 - list 3 of 3Brazil’s ex-president Bolsonaro appeals 27-year sentence for attempted coup

+He added that 81 people had been taken into custody, and weapons were seized.

+“What do we want?
+A Rio de Janeiro and a Brazil free of crime,” Castro said.
+“And we will not retreat, because we believe the more public safety works, the freer you and your family will be.”

-The raid, designed to crack down on drug trafficking in the north of the city, has become the single most lethal police operations in local history.
+But the death toll has attracted international scrutiny.
+Tuesday’s raid, in the north of the city, has become the single most lethal police operation in local history.

 Officials have explained that the violence was part of an effort against drug trafficking and organised crime called Operation Containment.

 The gang Comando Vermelho, also known as the Red Command, was named as one of the primary targets.
-The state government described the operation as the largest ever targeting the group.
+The state government described Operation Containment as the largest ever initiative to target the group.

-“The operation aims to combat the territorial expansion of the Comando Vermelho and capture criminal leaders from Rio de Janeiro and other states,” Governor Claudio Castro wrote on the social media platform X.
+“The operation aims to combat the territorial expansion of the Comando Vermelho and capture criminal leaders from Rio de Janeiro and other states,” Governor Castro wrote on the social media platform X.

 Castro explained that as many as 2,500 officers took part in Tuesday’s police raid, some equipped with armoured vehicles and helicopters.